 Unfortunately, their theories were not immediately accepted throughout the scientific community and beyond.
 However, after decades of attempting to convince his fellow researchers and several publications, more and more scientists began to focus on his subject as well.
 One of the most skeptic researchers was Charles Lyell, who at first supported Agassiz but later rejected his theories for several years.
 A few years after Louis Agassiz’ passing, many scientists were finally convinced by the ice age theory and it slowly reached everyone across Europe, an achievement which Louis Agassiz is mostly remembered for today.

 In 1842–1846 Agassiz issued his Nomenclator Zoologicus, a classified list, with references, of all names employed in zoology for genera and groups — a work of great labour and research.
 After an invitation from J. A. Lowell, at the Lowell Institute in Boston, Massachusetts, to the U.S., Agassiz decided to settle there.
 His engagement for the Lowell Institute lectures precipitated the establishment of the Lawrence Scientific School at Harvard University in 1847 with him as its head.
 Harvard appointed him professor of zoology and geology, and he founded the Museum of Comparative Zoology there in 1859 serving as the museum’s first director until his death in 1873.
 During his tenure at Harvard, he was, among many other things, an early student of the effect of the last Ice Age on North America.
+The 3,946 m high Agassizhorn in the Bernese Alps bears his name in honour of Louis Agassiz.

 References and Further Reading: